 Erica Donnison BSc, MSc, MSTAT

-Erica graduated from the Cumbria Alexander Training School in 2004 and has been teaching individuals and groups in Kendal and elsewhere since then.
+Erica graduated from the Cumbria Alexander Training School in 2004 and has since been teaching individuals and groups in Kendal and elsewhere.
 Her previous career as an Ecologist inspires her teaching with a love of natural movement and a fascination with how everything is inter-connected.
-Erica is also a qualified Myers Briggs Type Indicator (MBTI®️) Feedback Coach and integrates this into her work.
-At EATS she will be running workshops on the insights that the MBTI can bring to how we learn and communicate with one another.
+Erica is also a qualified Myers Briggs Type Indicator (MBTI®️) Feedback Coach and integrates this into her work, with insights into how we learn and communicate.

 Chrissy Pritchard BA (Hons), MSTAT

-Chrissy was a music producer for BBC Radio 3 but decided to embark upon Alexander Technique teacher training after lessons proved immensely helpful for lower back and hip pain.
-Chrissy trained at the Cumbria Alexander Training School and has found the Technique has helped her enormously in many of the activities she enjoys, including horse riding, hillwalking and singing.
+Chrissy was a music producer for BBC Radio 3 but decided to embark upon Alexander teacher training after lessons proved immensely helpful for back and hip pain.
+Chrissy trained at the Cumbria Alexander Training School and has found the Technique has helped her enormously in horse riding, hillwalking and singing.
 She is particularly interested in helping others to discover its many benefits and the ways in which it can empower them to enhance performance in a whole range of activities.

 Senior Visiting Teachers